Taro-Hayashi/Cannonball-LL/BLE.md

 ## 5 Connect to VIAL
 Key mapping can be customized using VIAL.
 It can be connected even when wireless.
 - https://vial.rocks/

 When switched to Layer 1, moving the mouse scrolls the screen.

 You can configure cursor and scroll speeds using User Key, as well as save and restore these settings.
 The settings saved in Slot 1 will be applied when the device is connected.

 CPI+/-: Change cursor speed
-CSRTG: Disable cursor
+CSRTG: Disable curso
 SNIPE: Low speed while button is held down
 SCR+/-: Change scroll speed
 SCRIX/Y: Reverse scroll direction
 SAV1/2: Save to slot
 LOD1/2: Load from slot

 ## 6 Misc